mozilla-l10n/localizer-documentation/src/misc/glossary.md

 ## Machine Translation

 Machine Translation (MT) is the translation of text from one language to another, performed by software without human involvement.
-There are different types of machine translation solutions (or "engines"), but all modern systems are based on a neural network approach (vs statistical or rule-based).
+There are different types of machine translation solutions (or “engines”), but all modern systems are based on a neural network approach (vs statistical or rule-based).

 In Pontoon, machine translation is used as part of the [pretranslation](#pretranslation) feature, powered by [Google AutoML Translation](https://cloud.google.com/translate/automl/docs) with custom models trained on existing translation memories.